 Easy Knee High Socks Crochet Pattern

 Let’s get cozy this season while indoors in your crocheted knee-high socks.
 Are you a fan of crocheted socks?
 Have you ever made any socks before?
-Not to worry, if you haven’t made a sock before, you should give this a try.
+Don’t worry; if you haven’t made a sock before, you should try this.

 The texture makes this super cozy and so comfortable.
 You can work this up in a few minutes.
 Wait, you do not need to worry about your finished socks being unequal in shape as this pattern guarantees you equal-shaped crocheted socks.